 What would you do if you had access to a hive mind?

 The thing is, you do.
-It’s in your pocket, and it’s known better as the search engine accessible from your mobile device.
-When you have a question or need information about something, it’s muscle memory at this point to whip out your phone and type your query into the search box, drawing on the information provided to you by millions all over the globe.
+Your mobile phone offers a search engine and access to the wider internet.
+When you need information, it’s muscle memory to whip out your phone and type your query into the search box.
+You can draw on the information provided to you by millions all over the globe.

-You don’t just ask any Tom, Dick, or Harry off the street, hoping they’ll have the information you seek—you can go directly to an expert and get the answer you want, in record time.
+You don’t just ask anyone, hoping they’ll have the information you need.
+Instead, you can go directly to a subject matter expert and get the answer you want, in record time.
 What’s even more amazing is the astounding level of access everyone has to information these days.

 What Is Intelligent Swarming?